 Our high-quality productions rival those of professional theatres.
 In 2012 we expanded our production labs and added a beautiful new, state-of-the-art “black box” theatre.
 From classical to contemporary musicals, comedies and dramas, our audiences and students are treated to a rich range of experiences.

 The basic objective of the theatre arts minor is to provide a foundation for further study, vocational or avocational, for all interested students.
 Students get a taste of theatre appreciation by immersing themselves in fundamental courses while gaining a broad knowledge of the art of theatre.

 Learn more about the Theatre Arts Department at Parkside.

 Learning in Action

 Drama Club promotes the importance of theatre arts within our surrounding communities.
-Learn more on our Campus Connect page.
+Learn more about Student Organizations.

 We partner successful returning theatre company members with new theatre majors, both traditional freshmen and transfer students, in order to help them have a smooth transition into Parkside, the Theatre Arts Department, and the many academic, artistic, and company expectations of the university and the professional theatre training company.

 Many of our students intern, apprentice, or are employed in the professional theatre prior to graduation.
 We have established invaluable professional theatre partnerships with the Milwaukee Repertory Theatre, Milwaukee Chamber Theater, American Players Theatre, the Fireside Theatre, and many other theatres across the nation.
 Each year professional companies come to Parkside to hold auditions and interviews because of our reputation.

 Each semester we take all of our students to see professional theatre productions in Milwaukee or Chicago and integrate those productions into our courses.